 CONCLUSIONS:

 Roselle is highly vulnerable to insect pests at different growth stages.
-This survey also revealed that the crop is effected by different insect pests across mesta growing areas in Srikakulam and Vizianagaram districts of Andhra Pradesh, India.
+This survey also revealed that different insect pests severity across mesta growing areas in Srikakulam and Vizianagaram districts of Andhra Pradesh, India.
 Of the different insect pests, Mealy bug and Semilooper were found to be the major damaging pests and persistently present temporally and spatially.
 Spatial differences, with Srikakulam locations often higher than Vizianagaram, may relate to higher rainfall and cloudiness favouring semilooper and mealybug survival and overlapping generations, highlighting the need for vigilant monitoring around 55–65 DAS particularly in high-risk mandals.
 The pest pressure from aphids, whiteflies, and leafhoppers on mesta in these districts is generally minimal and episodic.
 Moreover, overlapping natural enemy complexes and absence of heavy insecticide disruption in these fields may be helping to maintain less sucking pest (Aphids, Whiteflies and leafhopper) populations below damaging levels, consistent with reports from other fibre crops under low-input systems.
 This suggests that broad-spectrum insecticide use is unwarranted and conservation-based IPM strategies focusing on natural enemies and ecological balance are effective for pest control in mesta crop.
 Based on these findings it is recommended that IPM strategies for mesta should focus mainly on early detection and timely control of mealybug and semilooper during vegetative stages, especially in Srikakualam district.
 Regular monitoring with need based interventions, and ecological approach should be emphasized instead of blanket insecticide usage.
 This study provides a practical surveillance baseline for the region and will help in developing district specific IPM modules for sustainable mesta production.

 SUMMARY:

 A field survey was conducted during 2020 to 2024 in Major mesta growing mandals of Srikakulam and Vizianagaram districts to study the incidence and occurrence of insect pests on mesta crop.
 The results clearly showed that among all the surveyed pests, mealybug and semi looper were the dominant and consistently occurring pests across years and locations.
-Whereas Aphids, whiteflies and leaf hoppers remaind minor and sporadic.
+Whereas Aphids, whiteflies and leaf hoppers remained minor and sporadic.

 Mealybug infestation was recorded around 35 DAS and reached peak levels during 45 to 60 DAS particularly during July to August.
 Higher incidence was recorded in coastal mandals of Srikakulam such as Amadalavalasa, Burja and Jalumuru compared to Vijayanagaram locations like therlam and badangi.
 The infestation drastically declined after 75 DAS during 2023 to 2024, while it remained persistent up to and after 75 DAS in earlier seasons that is during 2020 to 2022.
 This clearly indicates that vegetative stage is the most vulnerable face for mealybug attack.

-Semilooper activity was observed throughout the cropping period but with the peak leaf damage between 55 to 65 DAS when the crop was in the lush green and active vegetative phase The severity was consistently higher in Srikakulam compared to Vijayanagaram although a declining trend was noticed from 2020 to 2024.
+Semilooper activity was observed throughout the cropping period but peak leaf damage was noticed between 55 to 65 DAS when the crop was in the lush green and active vegetative phase.
+The severity was consistently higher in Srikakulam compared to Vijayanagaram although a declining trend was noticed from 2020 to 2024.
 The reduction in damage at later stages indicates the role of crop maturity and natural activity in suppressing the pest populations.

 Aphids occurred at very low levels during the entire study period with only occasional micro-outbreaks in Burja, Jalumuru and Terlam.
 Whiteflies and leafhoppers also remained consistently below economic threshold levels across all locations, confirming their minor pest status in mesta ecosystems of these regions.
 Overall, the study revealed strong temporal and spatial variation in pest incidence influenced by crop stage, climate and agro-ecological differences between districts.